Battle of Najaf (2007): Controversy

 Another account of the incident was presented in the newspaper articles by Patrick Cockburn, Dahr Jamail and Ali al-Fadhily.

 According to their version of events, at around 6:00AM, Hajj Sa'ad Sa'ad Nayif al-Hatemi, chief of the Hawatim Shia tribe, led a group of armed pilgrims from that tribe to a security checkpoint.
 Security forces killed al-Hatemi, his wife, and his driver.
 The pilgrims, who had walked alongside the car to the checkpoint, then attacked the security forces in retaliation.
 A local tribe, the Khaza'il, tried to stop the fighting but were shot at in the crossfire.
 Iraqi troops at the checkpoint reported al-Qaeda forces were attacking and more security forces arrived in response, surrounding the Hawatim.
 The Hawatim tried unsuccessfully to stop the fighting at this stage.
 Firing continued and a U.S. helicopter was shot down.
 U.S. aircraft bombarded the area until early the next morning.
 120 Hawatim and local residents were killed.
 The group led by Ahmad al-Hassani was based in the local area of the fighting and was drawn into it.
 They, the Hawatim and the Khaza'il, are opposed to groups that make "the core of the Baghdad government".
 The presence of Ahmad al-Hassani's group provided justification for a massacre of opponents to important groups in the Iraqi government.

 A radical Shiite cleric, Ayatollah Mahmud al-Hasani al-Sarkhi, was reported on 6 February 2007, to be calling for an independent inquiry into what "many in Iraq now regard as a 'massacre' in which scores of women and children were killed."
 The Speaker of the Iraqi Parliament, Mahmoud al-Mashhadani, accused the government of concealing the truth about the event.

-Another source (Jean-Pierre Filiu) also writes that substantial numbers of women and children were killed, as they lived with the fighters in Zarga (not Najaf as reported by the government) and everyone in the camp was killed in the fighting.
+According to an article by Jean-Pierre Filiu, substantial numbers of women and children were killed, as they lived with the fighters in Zarga (not Najaf as reported by the government) and everyone in the camp was killed in the fighting.
 This contradicts the official tally of casualties as "263 terrorists killed".
-SFGate reports "More than 36 hours after the initial assault, estimates by Iraqi officials on the number of dead fighters varied from 150 to 400."
+The LA Times reported, "More than 36 hours after the initial assault, estimates by Iraqi officials on the number of dead fighters varied from 150 to 400."